MarshallVielmetti/MarshallVielmetti/README.md

 I've previously worked as a Software Development Intern at the Johns Hopkins University Applied Physics Lab, and prior to that at Menet Aero.

-I want to design the software that powers the next generation of robotic systems.
+I want to design the software & algorithms that power the next generation of robotic systems.

 ✏️ Currently Taking:
-- Discrete Event Systems
+- Nonlinear Programming (Convex Optimization) (IOE 611)
-- Estimation, Filtering, and Detection
+- Learning for Control of Aerial Vehicles (AERO 740)
-- Control of Aerial Vehicles
+- Self Driving Cars (ROB 535)

 <!--
 Past Coursework